Asabeneh/JavaScript-Loops/readme.md

 - forEach
 - for in

-A loop use usually goes until the condition gets false.
+A loop usually goes until the condition gets false.
 But sometimes we like to intrupt the loop or skip an item during iteration.
 We use *break* to intrupt the loop  and *continue* to skip an item during iteration.

 ## Types of Loops

 ### 1. for

 We use for loop when we know how many iteration we go.
-Let use the following example
+Let's see the following example

 ```js
 // for loop syntax